 - FIL Life places seed capital into new funds.
-Market risk exists on this capital as the units seeded are owned by the shareholders and the risk is not passed over to the policyholders. - All market risk on linked assets lies with policyholders.
-FIL Life earns administration fees based on a fixed percentage of Assets under Administration.
-As markets move, so does the valuation of these assets and consequently the calculation of the fees.
-Minimal credit is taken for future profits from management charges when establishing the liabilities and consequently the exposure to equity and bond market risk is minimal. - Market movements are largely mitigated by the IASA agreement.
-A small exposure arises from the link between the income from fees linked to market levels and the expenses charged by FPM.
-This is not considered to be a material risk to FIL Life.
-An inflation stress test has been applied to the closure reserve and compared to the interest rate stress with the conclusion that no additional capital was required due to the diversification between these scenarios. - FIL Life is exposed to financial risk through its cash holdings, its receivable balances and its investment in the Fidelity Institutional Liquidity Fund plc. - FIL Life's main exposure to interest rate risk relates to interest bearing assets in the form of deposits and cash held with FIL Life's banks or other approved institutions.
-A very small interest rate risk exists in relation to the annuity technical provisions net of reinsurance with Hannover Rück SE (with the exposure being to a fall in interest rates). - There are no guarantees of investment performance. - FIL Life holds no derivatives. - FIL has no direct exposure to property risk. - FIL Life is not directly exposed to currency rate risk and as at 30 June 2016, all cash and holdings in investments are currently denominated in Pound Sterling. - An amount of £30,656 (before diversification benefit) has been included within the SCR market risk for interest rate movements and £290,383 (before diversification benefit) has been included for equity risk on the seed capital.
+Market risk exists on this capital as the units seeded are owned by the shareholders and the risk is not passed over to the policyholders. - All direct market risk on linked assets lies with policyholders, with the exception of the seed capital referred to above. - FIL Life has an indirect exposure to market risk on linked assets through the credit taken for future administration fees.
+FIL Life earns administration fees based on a fixed percentage of Assets under Administration, and so movements in the value of these assets will affect the fees.
+As future profits are only projected up to the point when FIL Life is able to unilaterally terminate the liabilities, which is typically a few months, the exposure is not significant. - An inflation stress test has been applied to the closure reserve and compared to the interest rate stress with the conclusion that no additional capital was required due to the diversification between these scenarios. - FIL Life is exposed to financial risk through its cash holdings, its receivable balances and its investment in the Fidelity Institutional Liquidity Fund plc ("ILF"). - FIL Life's main exposure to interest rate risk relates to interest bearing assets in the form of deposits and cash held with FIL Life's banks or other approved institutions.
+A very small interest rate risk exists in relation to the annuity technical provisions net of reinsurance with Hannover Rück SE (with the exposure being to a fall in interest rates). - There are no guarantees of investment performance. - FIL Life holds no derivatives. - FIL has no direct exposure to property risk. - FIL Life is not directly exposed to currency rate risk and as at 30 June 2017, all cash and holdings in investments are currently denominated in Pound Sterling.

+An amount of £658,979 (before diversification benefit) has been included within the SCR for equity market risk in relation to future charges falling, plus a further £291,201 (before diversification benefit) for equity risk on the seed capital. £126,848 (before diversification benefit) has been included within the SCR market risk for interest rate movements.